saikos/softeng18b-rest-api-client/README.md

 # softeng18b-rest-api-client
-A Java/Groovy client for the Online Price Observatory REST API (part of [softeng18](https://github.com/saikos/softeng18b) project, used as an example in the Software Engineering course of the School of Electrical and Computer Engineering, National Technical University of Athens, 2018-2019)
+A Java/Groovy client for the Online Price Observatory REST API (part of [softeng18](https://github.com/saikos/softeng18b) project, used as an example in the Software Engineering course of the School of Electrical and Computer Engineering, National Technical University of Athens, 2018-2019).

-National Technical University of Athens

 The client is fully operational and demonstrates the use of: